Trump softens Syria pullout schedule

 In Afghanistan, Trump also wants to bring home about half of the 14,000 soldiers locked in a war against Taliban guerrillas, but no formal announcement has been made on that move.

-Trump´s troop draw downs triggered the resignation of his defence secretary, Jim Mattis, long one of the chaotic administration´s steady hands.
+Trump´s troop drawdowns triggered the resignation of his defense secretary, Jim Mattis, long one of the chaotic administration´s steady hands.

 "I think the president is committed to making sure when we leave Syria that ISIS is completely defeated," Graham said.

+Over the intervening years the numbers of US troops in Syria increased, standing today at some 2,000, though some estimates place the number perhaps even higher.
+A network of bases and airstrips has been established in an arc across the north-eastern part of the country.

+The US has also been part of an international coalition conducting air strikes against IS and other militants.

-WASHINGTON: President Donald Trump appeared Monday to water down shock plans for an immediate pull-out of US troops from Syria, even as he defiantly claimed his achievements in the conflict should make him a "national hero."
+WASHINGTON: President Donald Trump appeared on Monday to water down shock plans for an immediate pullout of US troops from Syria, even as he defiantly claimed his achievements in the conflict should make him a "national hero."

 "ISIS is mostly gone, we´re slowly sending our troops back home to be with their families, while at the same time fighting ISIS remnants," he said.